-The development from waste to sacred waste seems to require a phase of the object (or the painting) being abandoned, unnoticed, and lost.
-To go from being an object of use to become a place – a place of silence, without any purpose or use.
-This transformation cannot be brought about consciously – it happens by accident – and therefore sacred waste challenges any system of ritual order.
+“Sacred waste” is a cultural anthropological concept, which also says something about art – and life.
+The transformation from waste to “sacred waste” seems to require a phase where the object is abandoned, unnoticed, and lost.
+It transforms from an object of use to a place – a place of silence, without purpose or use.

 The ongoing performance Stilla moves from Nonneseter klosterkapell to Visningsrommet USF this week: www.sannefrostensson.com/stilla

 Sanne Frostensson (b.
 1988, Sweden) works primarily with oil paintings and sculptures in different materials, as well as with writing and practices of silence.
-Her work revolves around the correlation between “inner” life and “outer” context (material, society).
+Her work revolves around the correlation between “inner” life and “outer” context.
 She lives in Bergen and has a Master’s degree in Fine Art (2021) and a Bachelor’s degree in Theology (2019).